awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/FAQ/_index.md

 This step should be done in each payer (management) account.

-Sync existing objects from CUR S3 bucket to S3 bucket in Governance account
+Sync existing objects from CUR S3 bucket to S3 bucket in Governance account.

 	aws s3 sync s3://{curBucketName} s3://{GovernanceAccountBucketName} --acl bucket-owner-full-control